cmu-bonobos/BeYou/README.md

-# Senti
+# <senti.ml>
 HackMIT Y Combinator Startup Challenge submission.
 We designed a website for spatial sentiment analysis using numerical emotional inputs and generated rich data visualizations.
-Website: senti.ml